anhnguyendepocen/SSDSBook/slack.md

 <img src="images/slackMessageReact.png" width="95%" style="display: block; margin: auto;" />

-When you click on the reply, it will open a righthand sidebar that will contain the original message and any responses:
+When you click on the reply, it will open a right-hand sidebar that will contain the original message and any responses:

 <img src="images/slackMessageThread.png" width="60%" style="display: block; margin: auto;" />